 It can be seen that the results of the visit are a driving force for the bilateral relationship, creating a premise for new, higher, deeper and broader developments in the following years.

-In fact, since the upgrading of relations in December 2022, all levels of sectors, localities, businesses and people have been very active and proactive in expanding exchanges and cooperation.
+In fact, since the upgrade of relations in December 2022, all levels of sectors, localities, businesses and people have been very active and proactive in expanding exchanges and cooperation.
 With the visit of Prime Minister Pham Minh Chinh, the parties will have the opportunity to look back, evaluate and propose the next steps in the overall Vietnam-Korea relationship.

 Obviously, with the above meanings, many expectations are set for this visit.
 That is, the trust between the two countries is raised to a new level, new trade opportunities are opened between the two countries, and people will also have more opportunities to exchange and learn from each other.
-At the same time, with the rich and diverse activities organized in Korea, this visit is also an opportunity for leaders at all levels to listen to the thoughts and aspirations of the community as well as from Korean friends to Vietnam.
+At the same time, with rich and diverse activities organized in Korea, this visit is also an opportunity for leaders at all levels to listen to the thoughts and aspirations of the community as well as from Korean friends with Vietnam.

 Ambassador Vu Ho: Preparations for the visit are being urgently completed by all parties, and many events and activities are being carefully considered.
 These include the fields of politics-security, economics-trade, people-to-people exchange, labor cooperation, cultural promotion, tourism cooperation, and experience exchange and mutual learning.

 Obviously, the above activities all demonstrate the priorities in the Vietnam-Korea Comprehensive Strategic Partnership.
-However, in general, it can be said that the priorities of this visit will be a step to further strengthen the trust between the two countries, open up new opportunities for businesses on both sides and further deepen the connection between the two peoples.
+However, in general, it can be said that the priorities of this visit will be a step to further strengthen trust between the two countries, open up new opportunities for businesses on both sides and further deepen the connection between the two peoples.

 Vietnamese Ambassador to Korea Vu Ho answers questions from VNA reporters.
 (Photo: VNA) |